features of low-code platform

 3. Model-Based Development

 It’s always faster to create apps using visual methods and models.
 This makes it even easier for business users, as they know and understand the logic of what they want to create.
-Good low-code tools will enable them, not hinder them.
+Good low code automation tools will enable them, not hinder them.

 4. Pre-built templates